The Influence of Peter Lik Panoramic Style on Landscape Photography

 Who is Peter Lik and what has been his influence on fine art photography?

 Peter Lik is an award-winning fine-art nature and landscape photographer born in Melbourne, Australia, in 1957.
-Without a doubt Peter Lik’s influence on the course and trajectory of fine art photography is unapparelled in today’s photography world as evidenced by the number of awards he has received, the sales he generates, and the imprint his style of photography has made on other fine art landscape photographers.
+Without a doubt, the influence Peter Lik has had on the course and trajectory of fine art photography is unapparelled in today’s photography world as evidenced by the number of awards he has received, the sales he generates, and the imprint his style of photography has made on other fine art landscape photographers.

 Peter Lik’s Fine Art Photography Journey

 Just as Ansel Adams’ photography journey began with a Kodak Brownie camera, Peter Lik’s journey also began with a photograph of a spider web with dew on it that he took with his Kodak Brownie camera on his eighth birthday in 1967.
 He was captivated by the image and the possibilities that the medium of photography created.

 Fast forward to 1984… Peter Lik made his first visit to the United States.
 While photographing in Alaska, Peter began experimenting with the panoramic camera format.
 This was a turning point in his career.
 Peter, a Melbourne native, spent the next several decades photographing landscapes in both the United States and Australia, perfecting his panoramic photography style.
 His photography has inspired and motivated other photographers as they incorporate Peter Lik’s style of photography into their own.

 It was also in 1984 that Peter Lik sold his first commercial photograph…. to a calendar company in downtown San Francisco for $50.00.

 In 1997, Peter Lik opened his first gallery … the Peter Lik Wilderness Gallery …. in Cairns, Australia.
 In 2002, Peter opened firs first Fine Art Gallery in the United States on San Francisco’s famous Pier 39.

 Peter Lik’s Influence - the Panoramic Style of Photography